jaittoka/typed-decoders/README.md

 function runDecoder<S, T>(decoder: Transform<T>, value: unknown): Result<T>;
 ```

-It basically just initializes the decode context and calls the decoder.
+It just calls the decoder (which is a function).

 `isSuccess` and `isFailure` function can be used to check the returned `Result`, and also as
 type guards to narrow its type: